telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-commands.md

 The `ResizeCommandContext` object is passed as a parameter to the `ResizeCommand`.
 The ResizeCommandContext has the following property:
 	* `Size`(of type`Xamarin.Forms.Size`): specifies the size which will be used to resize the image.

 * `RotateLeftCommand`(`ICommand`): for image rotation 90 degree to the left.

 * `RotateRightCommand`: for image rotation 90 degree to the right.

 * `BlurCommand`: applies blur to the image
 The `BlurCommandContext` object is passed as a parameter to the `BlurCommand`.
 The BlurCommandContext has the following property:
 	* `Blur`(`int`): specifies the blur value.

 * `BrightnessCommand`(`ICommand`) changes the brightness of the image.
 The `BrightnessCommandContext` object is passed as a parameter to the `BrightnessCommand`.
 The BrightnessCommandContext has the following property:
 	* `Brightness`(`double`): specifies the brightness value.

 * `ContrastCommand`(`ICommand`): changes the image contrast.
 The `ContrastCommandContext` object is passed as a parameter to the `ContrastCommand`.
 The ContrastCommandContext has the following property:
 	* `Contrast`(`double`): specifies the contrast value.

 * `HueCommand`(`ICommand`): changes the image hue.
 The `HueCommandContext` object is passed as a parameter to the `HueCommand`.
 The HueCommandContext has the following property:
 	* `Hue`(`double`): specifies the hue value.

 * `SaturationCommand`(`ICommand`): changes the image saturation.
 The `SaturationCommandContext` object is passed as a parameter to the `SaturationCommand`.
 The SaturationCommandContext has the following property:
 	* `Saturation`(`double`): specifies the saturation value.

 * `SharpenCommand`(`ICommand`): changes the image sharpness.
 The `SaturationCommandContext` object is passed as a parameter to the `SharpenCommand`.
 The SharpenCommandContext has the following property:
 	* `Sharpen`(`int`): specifies the sharpen value.

 * `FlipHorizontalCommand`(`ICommand`): flips the image horizontally.

 * `FlipVerticalCommand`(`ICommand`): flips the image vertically.

 Commands which cancel/apply the changes made in interactive commands:

-* `CancelInteractiveCommand`- cancels the changes done in interactive command such as `Telerik.XamarinForms.ImageEditor.RadImageEditor.CropInteractiveCommand`
+* `CancelInteractiveCommand`- cancels the changes done in interactive command such as `Telerik.XamarinForms.ImageEditor.RadImageEditor.CropInteractiveCommand`.

-* `ApplyInteractiveCommand`- applies the changes done in interactive command such as `Telerik.XamarinForms.ImageEditor.RadImageEditor.CropInteractiveCommand`
+* `ApplyInteractiveCommand`- applies the changes done in interactive command such as `Telerik.XamarinForms.ImageEditor.RadImageEditor.CropInteractiveCommand`.

 When using the `CropInteractiveCommand` you can apply the crop changes using `ApplyInteractiveCommand` and cancel the changes using `CancelInteractiveCommand`.